2021–22 CAF Confederation Cup qualifying rounds: Play-off round

-The play-off round, also called the additional second preliminary round, includes 32 teams: the 16 winners of the Confederation Cup second round, and the 16 losers of the Champions League second round.
+The play-off round, also called the additional second preliminary round, included 32 teams: the 16 winners of the Confederation Cup second round, and the 16 losers of the Champions League second round.

 The draw for the play-off round was held on 26 October 2021, 11:00 GMT (13:00 local time, UTC+2), at the CAF headquarters in Cairo, Egypt.

 The teams were seeded by their performances in the CAF competitions for the previous five seasons (CAF 5-year ranking points shown in parentheses):